telstra/MessagingAPI-SDK-python/README.md

   message for (in minutes).
 - `scheduled_delivery` (optional): How long the platform should wait before attempting to send the message (in minutes).
+- `notify_url` (optional): Contains a URL that will be called once your message has been processed.

 It returns an object with the following properties: